Skip to content

 The Settings menu(s) is where the whole CyberGhost experience crumbles.
 Its features are scattered across three different menus – Privacy settings, Smart rules, and General.
 In Privacy settings, you’ll find an ad-blocker, kill switch, and DNS leak prevention.

 In Smart rules, CyberGhost lets you customize the behavior of the app and enable split tunneling.
 Finally, in the General menu, you can change your protocol, select MTU size, and disable the IPv6 connection.
+First-time users will have a hard time getting accustomed to this app on desktop platforms.

 Visit CyberGhost